b2network/pulsar/docs/fast-transaction-explainer.md

 A: This situation is extremely rare (<0.1%).
 The system will automatically rollback and notify the user, user assets always remain safe.

 **Q: Do all blockchains support pre-confirmation?**
-A: No. It requires the blockchain infrastructure to support technologies like versioned storage.
-Pulsar was designed with this in mind from the beginning.
+A: No. It requires advanced blockchain infrastructure with versioned storage and signal-driven consensus.
+B² Hub's Pulsar was specifically designed with these capabilities from the ground up.

 **Q: Does pre-confirmation increase usage costs?**
-A: No. Pre-confirmation is a performance optimization technology that doesn't increase user costs, and may actually reduce fees due to improved efficiency.
+A: No. Pre-confirmation is a performance optimization that actually reduces operational costs by improving efficiency.
+B² Hub users benefit from both faster transactions and lower fees.

+**Q: Why did you choose the name "Pulsar"?**
+A: Pulsars are the most precise timekeepers in the universe, emitting regular signals with extraordinary accuracy.
+Our Pulsar blockchain mirrors this precision with its signal-driven consensus, delivering consistent, predictable performance.

-**Q: Do developers need to make many changes?**
+**Q: Do developers need to make many changes to use B² Hub?**
 A: Very few.
-In most cases, just adding a flag to the message is enough to enable pre-confirmation.
+In most cases, just adding a flag to enable pre-confirmation is sufficient.
+B² Hub maintains compatibility with existing Bitcoin and Ethereum development tools.

 <details>
 <summary>👨‍💻 Developer Integration Guide</summary>